-Agreement B Agreement Between AUHSD and AEA, Continued No l ater than ٠ Principal will share draft department schedules with May 15 Department Chairs.
-May Department • Department Chairs will facilitate a meeting with members to Mee ting finish drafting a department schedule and provide feedback to the Principal at the end of the week.
-First t Day of ٠ Master schedule is finalized and teachers are provided with Fina l Exam week individual teaching assignments.
+A

+Agreement Between A AUHSD and AEA, Continued

+No later that • Principal will share draft department schedules with

+May 15 Department Chairs.

+May Depart tment • Department Chairs will facilitate a meeting with members to

+Meeting finish drafting a department schedule and provide feedback to

+the Principal at the end of the week.

+First Day of

+Final Exam week individual teaching assignments.